saraxstrenger/seniordesign/server/README.md

 # Part 1: Necessary File Modification

 If you haven't yet set up your SQLite database, skip to Part 2 first and then come back to Part 1.
-Once you have set up your local SQLite database, make sure to modify the value of LOCAL_DB_PATH in server/database.js in line 7.
+Once you have set up your local SQLite database, make sure to modify the value of LOCAL_DB_PATH variable in server/database.js to the file path of your local SQLite database (should be right below all the import statements).
 For example:
 ```
 const LOCAL_DB_PATH = "/Users/suvaskota/Downloads/seniordesign.sqlite"
 ```